wxling002/ict381-lab-notes/LAB_0C.md

 # Lab - GitHub

+Please note that following:

+* Task 1 to 5 are to be done using your own private repository.
+* Task 6 is to learn the basic commands while interacting with Git
+* Task 7 is used in your GBA assignment.
+* Task 8 is to familiarize yourself with Git in VSCode.

-## Exercise 1: Signing up for a new personal account
+## Task 1: Signing up for a new personal account

 1. Navigate to [https://github.com/](https://github.com/)